 1/ Take another DSA test, Mod 1 and Mod 2. (you will NOT have to take CBT or theory test again)

-2/ Do a 7 hour training upgrade course (hopefully carried out by us, but as yet no answers available from the DSA!)
+2/ Take a 7 hour training upgrade course* By 2018 this will hopefully be carried out by us, but as yet no answers available from the DVSA!

 We can arrange road rider courses to top up your skills if you feel it necessary.
 All of our on road training is a maximum of 2:1, other schools may offer 4:1 which may be cheaper, but will drastically reduce the quality & safety of the tuition.